hendrorahmat/golang-clean-architecture/README.md

     >
     > It's worth noting that there are some exceptions, for example, if the use case is a simple CRUD operation, it can be fine to access the entities directly, but in general, it's a good practice to have services as a layer between the use cases and entities.

+- The difference between service and usecase
+  - > **Use cases** provide a high-level description of a specific business capability that a user wants to achieve.
+They outline the steps that the system needs to take to complete the task and define the problem that the system is trying to solve.
+  - > **Services**, on the other hand, are responsible for implementing the steps outlined in the use case and coordinating the activities between domain entities, aggregates, and infrastructure components.
+They can make use of domain entities and aggregates, perform specific tasks, and access infrastructure components as needed to complete the use case.
+  - > So, in summary, use cases provide a high-level definition of a business capability, while services implement the steps needed to complete the use case.
 - The cmd/root.go file is the entry point of the application.

 This folder structure allows for a clear separation of concerns and makes it easy to understand the different responsibilities of each part of the codebase.